 Medicare Levy Surcharge

-If you didn’t have private health cover but your income tipped over the *$90,001 income threshold this year (*$180,001 as a family), between 1% and 1.5% of your income went to the Medicare Levy Surcharge.
+If you didn’t have private health cover but your income tipped over the *$97,001 income threshold (*$194,001 as a family) in the 2024-25 financial year, between 1% and 1.5% of your income went to the Medicare Levy Surcharge.

 How to avoid: